 Generally, CBD products are safe, but only when they are high quality and 100% THC free.

 Our personal recommendation is to find a quality broad-spectrum CBD product.
 Broad-spectrum does not contain any detectable amounts of THC while still retaining a natural cannabinoid, terpene, and flavonoid profile.

-We support Elevated CBD as the premier choice for broad-spectrum CBD products.
+We support Elan CBD as the premium choice for broad-spectrum CBD products.
 Their products are from 100% American grown hemp plants while remaining open and transparent with what’s inside their product through verified third party lab results.

 It’s definitely best to put some effort into getting a high quality product than failing a drug test and facing the consequences.